justynakwasniak/youtube-learn-app/README.md

 ## September App — setup and development

+📱 About the Project

+This is a React Native mobile application I developed as part of a technical interview task for a company.
+The app is a YouTube-like simulation, allowing users to browse and watch videos fetched from the YouTube API.

+It retrieves videos related to specific keywords — React, React Native, JavaScript, and TypeScript — and displays them in a simple, user-friendly interface.

+For video playback, I used the React Native Video library.

+After receiving feedback from the reviewers, I implemented best coding practices and improved the project according to their recommendations.

+The design of the application was based on screens provided in Figma.

 A short guide to install dependencies and run the app (Expo, React Native).

 ### Prerequisites